Center For Ocean Sciences Education Excellence COSEE Ocean Systems

 Schematic diagram of an oil spill

-Research-based Online Learning Event (ROLE) Model Webinar Series
+Research-based Online Learning Event Model Webinar Series

-"ROLE Model” webinars include a presentation by a research scientist who has developed a concept map specifically for the webinar on relevant science topics, cutting-edge research or specific interest areas, which includes a rich collection of multimedia assets.
+Research-based Online Learning Event (ROLE) Model webinars include a presentation by a research scientist who has developed a concept map specifically for the webinar on relevant science topics, cutting-edge research or specific interest areas, which includes a rich collection of multimedia assets.
 The first eight webinars also feature educators who share the unique and varied ways they have used concept mapping in their classroom, informal, or other learning environment.

 Unlike traditional slide-based presentations, these dynamic maps act as a resource that can be explored with an audience, instead of a one-way, linear presentation.
-The concept maps presented are loaded with educational assets from the our Ocean Climate Interactive (OCI) database - including images, videos, news items - that webinar participants can use in their own educational practices, presentations or for their own learning.
+The concept maps presented are loaded with educational assets from the our Ocean Climate Interactive database - including images, videos, news items - that webinar participants can use in their own educational practices, presentations or for their own learning.

 Aquarius Webinar Series banner